Separable homology of graphs and the separability complex: The separability complex

-The purpose of this section is to introduce the Whitehead complex and describe some of its properties.
-The Whitehead complex is a tool to study finite regular covers $\Gamma$ of the rose (equivalently, finite-index normal subgroups of $\free_n$).
+The purpose of this section is to introduce the separability complex and describe some of its properties.
+The separability complex is a tool to study finite-index normal subgroups of $\free_n$ (equivalently, finite regular covers $\Gamma$ of the rose).
+Let $N$ be a finite-index normal subgroup of $\free_n$ and $\Gamma$ the cover of $\rose_n$ with fundamental group $N$.
 A key property of $\Wh(\Gamma)$ is that it is connected if and only if $\pi_1(\Gamma)$ is generated by $\Csep\cap\pi_1(\Gamma)$ (see \Cref{thm: equiv-connectivity}).
 Throughout the paper, $\Gamma$ is a finite-index regular cover of $\rose_n$ for $n\geq 2$, and $\Gamma\sep$ is the cover of $\rose_n$ representing the subgroup of $\pi_1(\Gamma)$ generated by elements of $\Csep\cap\pi_1(\Gamma)$.
-See \Cref{fig: piece of Wh space} for a small subgraph of the Whitehead complex of a specific cover of $\rose_n$.
+See \Cref{fig: piece of Wh space} for a small subgraph of the separability complex of a specific cover of $\rose_n$.

-\begin{definition}[Whitehead complex] Let $\Gamma$ be a finite regular cover of $\mathbf{R}_n$ for some $n\geq 2$.
-The Whitehead complex of $\Gamma$, denoted $\mathrm{Wh}(\Gamma)$, is a locally infinite directed graph constructed as follows:
+\begin{definition}[separability complex] Let $\Gamma$ be a finite regular cover of $\mathbf{R}_n$ for some $n\geq 2$.
+The separability complex of $\Gamma$, denoted $\Wh(\Gamma)$, is a locally infinite directed graph constructed as follows:

-\begin{itemize} \item The vertex set $V$ of $\Wh(\Gamma)$ is the set of equivalence classes of elements of $\pi_1(\Gamma)$ under conjugation by $\free_n$; \item Each edge is labeled by the (free) conjugacy class of a nontrivial element of $\pi_1(\Gamma\sep)$.
+\begin{itemize} \item The vertex set $V$ of $\Wh(\Gamma)$ is the set of equivalence classes of elements of $\pi_1(\Gamma)$ under conjugation by $\free_n$; \item Each edge is labeled by the (free) conjugacy class of a nontrivial element of $\Csep\cap\pi_1(\Gamma)$.
 There is an edge $[\alpha]$ from $[v]$ to $[w]$ whenever there are $\hat{\alpha}\in[\alpha],$ $\hat{w}\in [w],$ $\hat{v}\in[v]$ such that $\hat{w}=\hat{v}\hat{\alpha}$ in $\free_n$. \end{itemize} \end{definition} We will generally use Latin letters in square brackets to refer to vertices in $\Wh(\Gamma)$ and Greek letters in square brackets to denote edge labels in $\Wh(\Gamma)$.
 Note that we can take $\hat{w}$ to be any representative of $[w]$ by conjugating the equation $\hat{w}=\hat{v}\hat{\alpha}$.